kingsdigitallab/kdl-design-styleguide/README.md

 ```
 gem install jekyll bundler
 ```
-* cd into the desired folder
+* cd into the folder where the project will be installed
 * Checkout from the repository (gh-pages branch)
 ```
 git checkout git@github.com:kingsdigitallab/kdl-design-styleguide.git